5 Expert Tips on How to Get New Construction Listings from Builders

 Promote Their Business

 New construction companies want to know you have the ability to connect with outside leads through niche marketing.
-Hypertarget marketing is not just a skill, it’s a necessity.
+Hypertarget marketing is not just a key skill for real estate agent, it’s a necessity.

 Hypertargeting is a marketing strategy where you clearly identify a target customer and deliver extremely relevant messages in the places where they will be most likely to see it.